ealter/Elm-GUIs/paper/paper.md

 Elm compiles down to JavaScript to run in the browser.
-Executing Elm programs requires the compiled code as well as `elm-runtime.js` which is included with the compiler.
+Executing Elm programs requires the compiled code as well as `elm-runtime.js` which is included with the compiler. *Put this someplace else?*

 A typical functional program (e.g. in Haskell) is *transformative*: all input is available at the start of execution, and after a hopefully finite amount of time the program terminates with some output.
-Elm programs are *reactive*: not all input is available immediately, and the program may adjust output with each input indefnitely.
+Elm programs are *reactive*: not all input is available immediately, the program may adjust output with each input, and do so indefnitely.
 Simple programs may be pure, with the output at a given time determined fully by the inputs at that time.
 However, Elm also has methods of remembering time-varying state in an impure way.

 A time-varying value of a polymorphic `a` is represented by `Signal a`.
 For example, the term `constant 150` has type `Signal Int`.
 The combinator `constant` creates a signal whose value never changes.
-A more interesting signal is `Mouse.position : Signal (Int, Int)` (the `:` operator means "has type").
-This signal provides the mouse coordinate and updates whenever the mouse moves.
+A more interesting signal is the primitive `Mouse.position : Signal (Int, Int)` (the `:` operator means "has type").
+This signal represents the mouse coordinate and updates whenever the mouse moves.
 Signals are asynchronous in that they update at no set time, just as the mouse may remain stationary for any amount of time.
 Signals update in discrete events, but are continuous in that they are always defined.

 We can lift a pure function on to a signal: